 Better luck next year for the Belgian team - 5/10

-Alejandro Valverde also looked set to challenge at the top of the GC until an unfortunately-timed puncture on the wind-hit Stage 13 saw him lose nearly ten minutes to the leaders, but still managed to finish 8th overall.
-He should be in good form for the Vuelta.
+Alejandro Valverde also looked set to challenge at the top of the GC until an unfortunate puncture on the wind-hit Stage 13 saw him lose nearly ten minutes to the leaders.
+He still managed to finish 8th overall though and should be in good form for the Vuelta.
 The team won another two stages thanks to the expert breakaway skills of Rui Costa on Stages 16 and 19 – on the rainy road to Le Grand Bornard he attacked the break with 66km to go!

 A Tour beyond their imagination – 10/10